 With the drought, some homeowners with their own wells suddenly run out of water.
 How to know if you’re at risk?
 The best way is to know the level of water in your well, relative to the location of the pump.
 When the well’s water level reaches the pump, you’re out of water.
-Run the pump without water too long, and you may burn it out – with a repair bill a thousand dollars or more, and it may take weeks to get someone out to fix it.

 The most common method of measuring the water level is by dropping something down the well - typically a probe is lowered until it detects the water level by electrical conductivity.
 This is usually done when the pump is off, and measures the "static" water level, which is the highest.
 This provides useful information, but does not tell the whole story.
 Two other measurements are helpful, particularly if the static level is getting close to the pump (for example, within 20 feet):

 How far does the water level drop when the pump runs?
 When running, the pump usually takes water out of the well faster than in can be replenished from the surrounding aquifer, so the water level will temporarily drop and then return to the static level some time after the pump stops.
 If this temporary water level drop gets to the level of the pump, your water delivery will be interrupted, and the pump could be damaged if it cannot sense low water and stop automatically.

 How fast does the groundwater refill the well after the pump stops?
 Often, if the well is not in a good water bearing aquifer, it will take significant time for the water to seep back into the well.
 Or, older wells can get clogged, or build up deposits, that slow the rate the water can get into the well even in a good aquifer.
 These can cause a well to be "low yield" - meaning the well cannot sustain a good flow long enough to, say, fill a bathtub.
 Low yield wells often need a large storage tank and booster pump to have enough water readily available for normal household demand.